WordPress/gutenberg/docs/reference/coding-guidelines.md

 [*Acronyms*](https://en.wikipedia.org/wiki/Acronym) must be written with each of its composing letters capitalized.
 This is intended to reflect that each letter of the acronym is a proper word in its expanded form.

+If an abbreviation or an acronym occurs at the start of a variable name, it must be written to respect the camelcase naming rules covering the first letter of a variable or class definition.
+For variable assignment, this means writing the abbreviation entirely as lowercase.
+For class definitions, its initial letter should be capitalized.

 **Examples:**

 ```js